rslasater/Synthetic_Modeling/README.md

 - Label laundering transactions for easy classification.
 - Export clean `.csv` or `.xlsx` files for Excel.
 - Cash transactions now include a `channel` field (`ATM` or `Teller`).
 Amounts handled at an ATM are rounded to the nearest $20 and limited to $500.
+When a transaction is selected as cash, the base amount is divided by a random value between 2 and 5 to reflect everyday spending.
+If the result still exceeds $500, the generator creates multiple ATM withdrawals (5% chance) or a single teller transaction (95% chance), unless overridden by a laundering pattern.
 - Descriptions for merchant purchases now leverage an NLP-based model to infer the transaction type from NAICS codes and whether the payer is a person or company.
 Each NAICS category includes multiple description options and the